pseudo-dynamic/PseudoDynamic.Terraform.Toolset/README.md

 # PseudoDynamic.Terraform.Plugin.Sdk

+> :warning: Due to the fact that this side-project has literally no interest I retire this project.
+Even the smallest feature request for a tiny CLI called (terraform-plugin-docs)[https://github.com/hashicorp/terraform-plugin-docs/issues/195] seems to be ignored. ^^

 This library wants to take charge and allows you to write a provider in C# with ease.
 Before I begin, yes, this library has a lot of similarities with [terraform-plugin-framework](https://github.com/hashicorp/terraform-plugin-framework)!

 This is the main goal that this library should fullfill: